 Save yourself the time and money required to create your own private practice forms from scratch!
-Private Practice Forms for Professional Counselors includes 13 ready-to-adapt forms (totaling 29 pages) and have been updated for 2022.
-These forms will provide a basis for building agreement with clients as it relates to your services and receiving payment for those services.
-They can also serve as an important part of your administrative record-keeping.
+Private Practice Forms for Professional Counselors includes 13 ready-to-adapt forms (totaling 29 pages) and have been updated for 2023.
+These forms will provide a basis for building clear agreements with clients regarding to your services and receiving payment for those services.
+They’ll also serve as an important part of your administrative record-keeping.

 The following forms are included:

 • Professional Disclosure Statement and Informed Consent for Counseling Services: provides the client with relevant information about, risks and benefits of, and alternatives to counseling services; includes sections on counselor approach, training, and scope of practice, “what to expect”, alternatives to therapy, client rights, privacy and confidentiality issues, policies regarding appointments, communication, and payment, and the use of physical touch in counseling.

 • Informed Consent for Online Counseling Services: provides the client with relevant information about, risks and benefits of, and alternatives to online counseling services.

 • Informed Consent for Limitations on Confidentiality in Relationship Counseling: provides the client with information about the limits of confidentiality in the context of relationship counseling (i.e. a “no secrets” policy).

 • Informed Consent for Group Counseling Services: provides the group member with relevant information about, risks and benefits of, and alternatives to group counseling services.

 • Private Payment Agreement: establishes a private payment agreement with a client who is not pursuing insurance reimbursement.